colleeneb/VSVB_SC18_paper/README.md

 # VSVB_SC18_paper
-This is a public repository for structures in the SC18 VSVB paper
+This is a public repository for structures in the SC18 submission "Quantum Chemistry on a Million Processes"

 It contains VSVB inputs for:
 1. 64-atom LiF crystal structure